-6.1.12 Interface Set-up
+6.1.12 Interface set-up

 To use the serial communications interface, the amplifier must be placed into the remote mode of operation.
 This can only be achieved via the serial communications interface.
 To send the remote enable command, the address and baud rate must be correctly set.
-The address is set in hardware, on the 32-pin control connector using links (see section 5).
-The baud rate is fixed at 9600.
+This can be done either: In hardware, on the 41-pin control connector using links (see section 5)